gatsbyjs/gatsby/docs/docs/themes/api-reference.md

 ## Shadowing

-Since themes are usually deployed as NPM packages that other people use in their sites, we need a way to modify certain files, such as React components, without making changes to the source code of the theme.
-This is called Shadowing.
+Since themes are usually deployed as npm packages that other people use in their sites, we need a way to modify certain files, such as React components, without making changes to the source code of the theme.
+This is called _Shadowing_.

 Shadowing is a filesystem-based API that allows us to replace one file with another at build time.
-For example, if we had a theme with a `Header` component we could replace that `Header` with our own by creating a single file using Shadowing.
+For example, if we had a theme with a `Header` component we could replace that `Header` with our own by creating a new file in our site and placing it in the correct location for Shadowing to find it.

 ### Overriding